ImagineSocialGit/engage-core/docs/config-templates/client-request-intake-template.md

 - Token availability is executable context, not a free-form allowlist.
 Validate authorable message tokens through `TokenContractRegistry` and the shared `MessageTemplateTokenValidator`; do not treat `config/reference/tokens.php` or caller-supplied `allowedTokens` as runtime authority.
 - Message identity and consent identity are separate.
 A message uses `channel + purpose + scope`; consent uses `channel + purpose + consent domain`.
 - Do not add per-scope `opt_ins` groups to reusable Webinar Messaging definition files.
 Messaging resolves consent acknowledgements through `ConsentDomainRegistry` and `ConsentOptInDefinitionResolver`, using generic Messaging copy plus module/domain topic metadata and optional module/client overrides.
+- Messaging-owned delivery consolidation may combine compatible lifecycle and consent-acknowledgement intents into one physical message.
+Preserve covered intent keys/consent IDs and require an explicit standalone fallback for uncovered required acknowledgements.
+- Reserved `{delivery_consolidation_*}` placeholders are internal composition fields.
+Do not treat them as universal authorable tokens or invent new ones outside a documented consolidation-aware template context.
 - Webinar message scopes such as `webinar`, `webinar_waitlist`, and `webinar_nurture` may share the `webinar` consent domain.
 Unknown unmapped scopes must remain narrow rather than broadening accidentally.
 - Imported consent should use the dedicated import path so it normalizes to the consent domain without emitting `MessageConsentGranted` or sending an opt-in acknowledgement.
 - Messaging configs own reusable message copy and delivery templates.